Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Should I Replace All My Teeth?

-At Coco Dental, we always do everything we can to help our patients preserve as much of their natural smile as possible.
+At Coco Dental of North Dallas, we always do everything we can to help our patients preserve as much of their natural smile as possible.
 Oftentimes, extracting one or more teeth can be prevented with root canal therapy, dental crowns, or early gum disease treatment.
 Repairing teeth instead of pulling them saves you the hassle of dealing with the complications of tooth loss, such as shifting teeth, bite misalignment, and jawbone reabsorption.
 Not to mention the cost of replacements!
 Nonetheless, we will recommend having one or more teeth extracted if it’s the best way to safeguard your oral health.
 From there, we can help you choose custom-made restorations like dental bridges, dentures, or dental implants to help you regain the full, functional smile you deserve!

 Does Full Mouth Reconstruction Hurt?

-Your comfort and well-being are always our top priorities here at Coco Dental.
+Your comfort and well-being are always our top priorities here at Coco Dental of North Dallas.
 Whether you’re restoring a tooth with a filling or dental crown, or whether you need a more extensive treatment like root canal therapy or a tooth extraction, we will make sure that you are as comfortable as possible in the treatment care.
 We use a local anesthetic that will thoroughly numb the area of your mouth that we’ll be focusing on so that you’ll feel virtually nothing while we work.
 Thanks to Dr. Patel’s experience and keen eye, full mouth reconstruction should not feel uncomfortable at all.

 More to Explore